-During times of uncertainty, when you're most concerned about the well-being of you and your family, you should not have to second guess whether your financial goals and objectives are at risk, as well.
-Reviewing or creating a well thought out wealth plan that has been stress tested should ensure you can weather the crisis over the long-term.
+During times of uncertainty, when you're most concerned, you should not have to second guess whether your financial goals and objectives are also at risk.
+Reviewing or creating a well thought out wealth plan that has been stress tested should ensure you can weather the crisis over the long term.